 Here's a bird's eye view of the process, but be sure to check out the full video tutorial below to ensure success!
 You can also watch the video on my YouTube Channel.
 The written recipe with detailed instructions are in the recipe card below.

-- Add the mushrooms and cook for 1-2 minutes.
+- Add the herbs, the chilies, and the mushrooms and simmer for 5 minutes.

 A Note on Nam Prik Pao - Thai Chili Paste/Chili Jam

 When making tom yum with shrimp, nam prik pao or "Thai chili paste" is a key flavour.
-Technically it's not necessary, as it's a modern addition and is used only when making the shrimp version.
-However, if your goal is to recreate the tom yum you fell in love with at a Thai restaurant, you most definitely need to add it for the same flavour profile - it makes a big difference.
+Technically it's not necessary, as you can make tom yum without it, and in fact, we only add it to tom yum made with shrimp, because the chili paste has a shrimpy flavour.
+However, if your goal is to recreate the tom yum you fell in love with at a Thai restaurant, you need to add it to achieve the same flavour profile - it makes a big difference.

 You can either buy it - Pantainorasingh, Mae Pranom or Thai Kitchen brands are all good, though they vary slightly in flavour and sweetness - or you can also make it at home using this homemade chili paste recipe (which lasts indefinitely in the fridge).